Accessibility Tools

 Carpal Tunnel

 Carpal tunnel syndrome (CTS) is a disorder of the hand caused by pressure on the Median nerve as it crosses the wrist through the carpal tunnel.
 The carpal tunnel is a narrow passageway on the palm side of the wrist, which opens into the hand.
 It is surrounded by the bones of the wrist (underneath) and the transverse carpal ligament, a tight fibrous band (across the top).
-There are 9 tendons and a nerve, the Median nerve runs through the carpal tunnel.
+9 tendons and the Median nerve run through the carpal tunnel.
 The Median nerve controls some of the muscles that move the thumb and gives feeling to the thumb, first finger, middle finger and half of the ring finger.

 What are the symptoms?

-Prolonged pressure on the nerve in the carpal tunnel will damage the nerve and can cause a number of symptoms:
+Prolonged pressure on the Median nerve in the carpal tunnel will damage the nerve and can cause a number of symptoms:

 • Aching and pain – this is often in the hand and comes on with tingling.
 It may also start at the wrist and cause pain up the arm.